-The AGM will be held at etc.venues, 200 Aldersgate, St Paul's, London, EC1A 4HD on Wednesday 3 May 2017.
-A map showing the location of the venue can be found on your shareholder attendance card or at the venue's website www.etcvenues.co.uk.
-The AGM will start promptly at 11:00am London time; you should allow 15 to 20 minutes for security and registration formalities.
+The AGM will be held at etc.venues, 200 Aldersgate, St Paul's, London, EC1A 4HD on Wednesday 9 May 2018.
+A map showing the location of the venue can be found on your shareholder attendance card or at the venue's website etcvenues.co.uk.
+The AGM will start promptly at 11:00am UK time; you should allow 15 to 20 minutes for security and registration formalities.